kosmos02/kosmos02/README.md

 🌎&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm currently working on a responsive web app using Node,  Express, Postgres, React, and Marterial UI that serves as a dream journal, dictionary, and has analytics

 🧜‍♂️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fun fact: I'm a survivor and 100% healed from severe chemical burns caused by a LIME (yes, the fruit) when I went to Carnival in Rio de Janiero.
-Also, watch out for lime as well as carrot, and celery juice mixed with sunlight.
+Watch out for lime, as well as carrot, and celery juice mixed with sunlight.

 ### COOL PROJECTS 💪
 ___